heathensoft/EntityComponentSystem/README.md

 <a href="https://github.com/fre-dahl/Nudge">Nudge</a> framework.
 But for now we have a working example in Libgdx.

+There will be a java-doc up when it's complete.
+Some core parts has documentation in the code.

 Screenshot from the <a href="https://github.com/fre-dahl/EntityComponentSystem/tree/main/src/com/nudge/ecs/gdx">LibGDX example</a>.

-(Starting with 30 000 colliding bodies.
-Introducing 2 "infected")
 ![1](https://github.com/fre-dahl/EntityComponentSystem/blob/main/screenshots/screenshot2.png?raw=true)

 There are more than a few ways to design an ECS.
 This being written in Java, you can't really